ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_reviewing.rst

 Other standards to check for in a PR include:

-*  A pull request MUST NOT contain a mix of bugfixes and new features that are not tightly related.
+*  A pull request MUST NOT contain a mix of bug fixes and new features that are not tightly related.
 If yes, ask the author to split the pull request into separate PRs.
 *  If the pull request is not a documentation fix, it must include a :ref:`changelog fragment <collection_changelog_fragments>`.
 Check the format carefully as follows:

   * New modules and plugins (that are not jinja2 filter and test plugins) do not need changelog fragments.